sparkstartconsulting/IBKR-API-Rust/README.md

 # IBKR-API-Rust

 Port of Interactive Broker's trading API written in Rust (API_Version=9.76.01)

-### This is a derivative work of the Interactive Brokers API and falls under their non-commercial or commercial licenses.
+## This is a derivative work of the Interactive Brokers API and falls under their non-commercial or commercial licenses

-Please see the latest IB Tws Api documentation here: http://interactivebrokers.github.io/tws-api/introduction.html.
+Please see the latest IB Tws Api documentation here: <http://interactivebrokers.github.io/tws-api/introduction.html.>
 The documentation has information regarding configuring Trader WorkStation and IB Gateway to enable API access.

 For usage of this library, please see the example implementation in src/bin/manual_tests.rs